 Sea Turtle Surveys

-DAY 6 - CAVE TUBING & ZIPLINES
+CAVE TUBING & ZIPLINES

-DAY 7 - TIKAL NATIONAL PARK
+DAY 7: TIKAL NATIONAL PARK

-DAY 8 - RETURN HOME
+DAY 8: RETURN HOME

 Is This Trip Right For Me?

 Belize is a safe and beautiful country and tourism is its top industry.
 This trip is based at a simple but comfortable research station on St. George’s Caye, a small island about a 30 min. boat ride from Belize City.
 We will spend a lot of time in boats and in the water, so those who get seasick may have issues (though most of the time the water is very calm).
 Previous snorkeling experience is helpful but not required but participants should feel comfortable in the water.
 Be prepared for heat and bad weather, which can affect which activities are available each day.
 Meals are simple but home cooked with love (vegetarian options available).
-Most rooms have private bath with cold water showers and fans.
+Most rooms at the station have private bath with cold water showers and fans.
 Electricity is available from 5:30 in the evening until 8:30 in the morning.

 similar turtle conservation trips